What happened:

 Why is this important?

-The T-Mobile attack required minimum resources.
+The T-Mobile attack required minimal resources.
 A single attacker compromised T-Mobile’s network and data through multiple layers.
 This was too easy.
 But the vulnerabilities found in T-Mobile’s environment are also common.

 What does this mean to me?